 GS1-128 was defined to provide a global standard for information interchange throughout the supply chain.
-It is represented in the form of one or more barcode symbols encoding data containing information about goods being shipped, such as global unique identifiers, quantities, weights, expiration dates and much more.
+This standard is represented as one or more barcode symbols encoding data and containing information about the shipped goods, such as global unique identifiers, quantity, weight, expiration dates, and much more.

-GS1-128 is not a barcode symbology, rather it is a set of Application Identifiers (AI) that define specific bits of information and contexts.
+GS1-128 is not a barcode symbology, but rather a collection of Application Identifiers (AI) that define specific pieces of information and contexts.

 Once the information has been defined, it is encoded using the Code 128 barcode symbology.
-A special character (FNC1) is used at the top of each GS1-128 barcode symbol and as a terminator character for variable length AIs.
+A special character (FNC1) is used at the top of each GS1-128 barcode symbol and as a terminator character for Ais with variable length.

 1 – GS1-128 and Labeljoy

-Labeljoy (when in Full or Trial mode) can generate GS1-128 barcodes and takes care behind the scenes of most of the hassles associated with generating a fully compliant GS1-128 barcode symbol.
+Labeljoy can generate GS1-128 barcodes (both in Full and Trial Version) and will solve most of the complications associated with generating fully compliant GS1-128 barcode symbols, in the background.

 - Simplified data enter

-Just enter the AI sequence in the readable format and Labeljoy will validate it through its internal GS1-128 engine, will generate the corresponding symbol, or will display an error message indicating what the problem is.
+Just enter the AI sequence in readable format and Labeljoy will validate it through the internal GS1-128 engine and either generate the corresponding symbol or display an error message explaining the problem.

 - Modulo 10 check digit generation

-When an AI requires a check digit, just enter any number: Labeljoy will replace it with the proper modulo-10 check digit.
+If the AI requires a check digit, just enter any number.
+Labeljoy will replace it with the corresponding Modulo-10 check digit.

 - AI sequence validator